Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/04-db/00-db-intro.md

 |2 |Broccoli  |
 |3 |Cigarettes|

-Each row will have a unique id, and that id is auto-generated incrementally by the Postgres.
+Each row will have a unique id, and that id is auto-generated incrementally by Postgres.

 #### SQL
-In addition, relational databases use SQL to manage the information.
-SQL is most often pronounced "Sequel", but also pronounced "S - Q - L".
+In addition, relational databases use SQL (Structured Query Language) to manage the information.
+SQL (Structured Query Language!) is most often pronounced "Sequel", but also pronounced "ESS - Q - ELL".
 SQL is a language of its own, using commands to create, delete, change, or display information from the database.
 Relational databases are often called "SQL databases" for this reason.
 We will teach you about SQL in a future lesson. <br>

 ##2.
 Non-Relational Databases
 A "non-relational database", or "No-SQL", is usually structured like a JSON object.
 Rather than having tables, everything is set up like an object.
 Different items can have a different number of properties, or even different properties altogether.
 This can be useful when dealing with a large or diverse set of data.
 Additionally, no SQL statements are used, which helps prevent many common types of attacks against databases.
 Some examples of these are Firebase from Google and MongoDB.